Information For Authors

 The final published version (version of record) of all articles in Cannabis are published and maintained online through the journal website and archived through the library at The University of Central Florida.
 In addition, all articles will be deposited, without embargo, to PubMed Central at the U.S. National Library of Medicine.
 PubMed Central has sole control over when the paper is made live on PMC.
 Cannabis is fully NIH-, HHMI-, and Wellcome Trust-compliant.

 All scientific findings should adhere closely to the guidelines established by the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research (the Belmont Commission).
 Further information can be obtained here.
-Each submitted manuscript must note appropriate approval by an institutional review board and endorse adherence to APA ethical guidelines for research with human subjects (Sales & Folkman, 2000).
+Each submitted manuscript must note appropriate approval by an institutional review board, indicate that all participants were consented prior to participation, and endorse adherence to APA ethical guidelines for research with human subjects (Sales & Folkman, 2000).

 Cannabis adheres to the Ethical Publication Practices and Responsible Authorship guidelines laid out by the Committee on Publication Ethics.
-Please visit this website for more information.
+COPE Authorship and Contributorship guidelines state that authors should follow the minimum standards of (1) making a substantial contribution to the work and (2) being accountable for the work and its published form.
+Please visit the COPE website for more information.